 What qualifications are needed to become an NSA?

-To become an NSA, you must first be commissioned as a notary public by your state, which typically requires being at least 18, a legal resident, and having no felony convictions.
+To become an NSA, you must first be commissioned as a notary public by your state, typically requiring being at least 18, a legal resident, and having no felony convictions.
 Some states may mandate completing a training course or passing an exam.
 Certification programs, like those from the National Notary Association (NNA), provide essential training in handling loan signings and understanding mortgage documents, enhancing credibility and compliance.

 How can NSAs find job opportunities in the real estate market?